 They are sheets torn from a catalogue, magazine or other print jobs a model appeared in.
 Models put their tear sheets in their portfolios.
-Tear-sheets are even better than photos, because it shows the kind of work the model has already done.
-Images on a website does not result in a tear-sheet because such images cannot be torn.
+Tear-sheets are even better than photos because it shows the kind of work the model has already done.
+Images on a website do not result in a tear-sheet because such images cannot be torn.

-It could also mean when a model tests different looks and start building her portfolio with photos.
-The model may pay or may not depending on the agreement reached with the photographer.
+- It could also mean when a model tests different looks and start building her portfolio with photos.
+The model may pay or may not depend on the agreement reached with the photographer.

 In reality, it means slim and fit.
-In modeling, can also mean “very slim”.
+In modelling, can also mean “very slim”.

 96. USAGE FEE/RATE